About the Artist

 Statement of Technique

-The philosophy behind the jewelry I enjoy making is that each piece is made by my two hands starting from silver sheet and wire.
+The philosophy behind the jewelry I enjoy making is that each piece is made by my two hands starting from sheet and wire.

 From creating custom bezel or prong-set homes for natural stones, hand-piercing images using a jeweller's saw, forming each delicate petal on a flower, curving each feather to create movement, to making jump rings & bails that connect pieces together.
 I do not use pre-made bezel cups, pre-made prong settings, pre-soldered ring bands, purchased cut outs, or pre-made bails.